-This section is flagged as legacy because nowadays Samba 4 is best integrated with its own LDAP server in AD mode.
-Integrating Samba with LDAP as described here covers the NT4 mode, deprecated for many years.
+This section is flagged as legacy because nowadays, Samba 4 is best integrated with its own LDAP server in Active Directory mode.
+Integrating Samba with LDAP as described here covers the NT4 mode, which has been deprecated for many years.

 This section covers the integration of Samba with LDAP.
 The Samba server's role will be that of a "standalone" server and the LDAP directory will provide the authentication layer in addition to containing the user, group, and machine account information that Samba requires in order to function (in any of its 3 possible roles).
 The pre-requisite is an OpenLDAP server configured with a directory that can accept authentication requests.
-See Service - LDAP with TLS for details on fulfilling this requirement.
+See Install LDAP and LDAP with Transport Layer Security for details on fulfilling this requirement.
 Once those steps are completed, you will need to decide what specifically you want Samba to do for you and then configure it accordingly.

 This guide will assume that the LDAP and Samba services are running on the same server and therefore use SASL EXTERNAL authentication whenever changing something under cn=config.
-If that is not your scenario, you will have to run those ldap commands on the LDAP server.
+If that is not your scenario, you will have to run those LDAP commands on the LDAP server.